ykdai/BasicPBC/README.md

 ### BasicPBC
 Colorizing line art is a pivotal task in the production of hand-drawn cel animation.
 In this work, we introduce a new learning-based inclusion matching pipeline, which directs the network to comprehend the inclusion relationships between segments.
-To facilitate the training of our network, we also develope a unique dataset.
+To facilitate the training of our network, we also propose a unique dataset **PaintBucket-Character**.
 This dataset includes rendered line arts alongside their colorized counterparts, featuring various 3D characters.

 ### Update
 - **2024.03.29**: This repo is created.